oomlout/oomlout_oomp_builder/navigation/hardware/bearing/600_series/674_size/4_mm_id_7_mm_od_2.5_mm_depth/part/readme.md

-# Hardware Bearing 600 Series 674 Size 4 Mm Id 7 Mm Od 2.5 Mm Depth
+# Hardware Bearing 600 Series 674 Size 4 mm Id 7 mm Od 2.5 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base